Chinese room: History

-Searle's version appeared in his 1980 paper "Minds, Brains, and Programs", published in Behavioral and Brain Sciences.
-It eventually became the journal's "most influential target article", generating an enormous number of commentaries and responses in the ensuing decades, and Searle has continued to defend and refine the argument in multiple papers, popular articles and books.
+Searle's version appeared in his 1980 article "Minds, Brains, and Programs", published in Behavioral and Brain Sciences.
+It eventually became the journal's "most influential target article", generating an enormous number of commentaries and responses in the ensuing decades, and Searle had continued to defend and refine the argument in multiple papers, popular articles, and books.
 David Cole writes that "the Chinese Room argument has probably been the most widely discussed philosophical argument in cognitive science to appear in the past 25 years".

 Most of the discussion consists of attempts to refute it.
-"The overwhelming majority", notes Behavioral and Brain Sciences editor Stevan Harnad, (Note: Harnad edited the journal during the years which saw the introduction and popularisation of the Chinese Room argument.) "still think that the Chinese Room Argument is dead wrong".
+"The overwhelming majority", notes Behavioral and Brain Sciences editor Stevan Harnad, (Note: Harnad edited the journal during the years which saw the introduction and popularisation of the Chinese room argument.) "still think that the Chinese Room Argument is dead wrong".
 The sheer volume of the literature that has grown up around it inspired Pat Hayes to comment that the field of cognitive science ought to be redefined as "the ongoing research program of showing Searle's Chinese Room Argument to be false".

 Searle's argument has become "something of a classic in cognitive science", according to Harnad.
 Varol Akman agrees, and has described the original paper as "an exemplar of philosophical clarity and purity".

 Philosophy

 Although the Chinese Room argument was originally presented in reaction to the statements of artificial intelligence researchers, philosophers have come to consider it as an important part of the philosophy of mind.
-It is a challenge to functionalism and the computational theory of mind, (Note: Harnad holds that the Searle's argument is against the thesis that "has since come to be called 'computationalism,' according to which cognition is just computation, hence mental states are just computational states".
+It is a challenge to functionalism and the computational theory of mind, (Note: Harnad holds that Searle's argument is against the thesis that "has since come to be called 'computationalism,' according to which cognition is just computation, hence mental states are just computational states".
 David Cole agrees that "the argument also has broad implications for functionalist and computational theories of meaning and of mind".) and is related to such questions as the mind–body problem, the problem of other minds, the symbol grounding problem, and the hard problem of consciousness.